Brief biography of Hanumath devotees

 Brindavan

-ABefore entering the Brindavan in Manchale, Guru Raghavendra decided to seek the permission of Manchalamma, the presiding deity of Manchale.
+Before entering the Brindavan in Manchale, Guru Raghavendra decided to seek the permission of Manchalamma, the presiding deity of Manchale.
 Accordingly, he went to her temple and prayed to her.
-As wished by Her, he promised to bestow his blessings to the devotees only after they had first visited Her temple.
+As wished by Her, he promised to bestow his blessings on the devotees only after they had first visited Her temple.

 Entering Brindavan

 An incident that has happened just after Guru entered the Brindavan is proof of his presence.
-Sri Appanacharya a beloved disciple who composed many poems was struck on the other bank of the Thugabhadra River and could not attend the ceremony.
-He came running singing in praise of his Guru only to see that the last covering slab in place.
+Sri Appanacharya, a beloved disciple who composed many poems, was struck on the other bank of the Thugabhadra River and could not attend the ceremony.
+He came running, singing in praise of his Guru, only to see that the last covering slab was in place.
 The poem he was reciting could not be completed by him on seeing that.
-But a golden voice from inside the Brindavan said that "sakshi haya syotra hi" (meaning that Lord Hayagriva is the witness to the statements made by appanacharya in his stostra, and that He would make them all come true).
+But a golden voice from inside the Brindavan said, "Sakshi haya syotra hi" (meaning that Lord Hayagriva is the witness to the statements made by Appanacharya in his stostra and that He would make them all come true).
 Even today, anybody reciting this stostra with full faith and devotion gets all the grace of Guru Rahavendra.

 Santam shrIramaNa priyam yativaram vyAsasya bhAvebrishan